HsuPyaeMinThant/ADR-Log/adr-database-choice.md

 * SQLite

 ## Decision Outcome
-Chosen option: **MySQL**, because it integrates cleanly with PHP/XAMPP and I can move quickly using tools I already know.
+Chosen option: **MySQL**, because it integrates with PHP/XAMPP and I can move quickly using tools I already know.

 ## Consequences
 * Good, because development is fast and setup is minimal.